xmos/lib_src/README.rst

  * Asynchronous Sample Rate Converter function
  * Synchronous factor of 3 downsample function
  * Synchronous factor of 3 oversample function
+ * Synchronous factor of 3 downsample function optimised for use with voice

 Software version and dependencies